Deck Cost Calculator guide

 When should I use the Deck Cost Calculator?

 Use it when your task matches one of these common needs: Create a rough deck material budget.
 Compare different decking cost assumptions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know deck length, width, waste percent, decking cost per square foot, railing length, railing cost, and stairs allowance.

 What is the Deck Cost Calculator doing with my inputs?

-In plain language: The calculator multiplies deck area by a waste factor and cost per square foot, then adds railing cost and stair allowance.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses deck area = length x width, adjusted decking area = deck area x (1 + waste percent / 100), decking cost = adjusted decking area x deck cost per square foot, railing cost = railing linear feet x railing cost per foot, and rough total = decking cost + railing cost + stair allowance.
+The examples on the page are there so you can compare your inputs with a deck budget example before copying the answer.

 What should I double-check before trusting the answer?